5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 # How to create/modify a Layout-ID for AppleALC

 ## Preface
 🚧 This guide is a work in progress, so don't follow it yet.
+Completed chapters: I, to IV and VIII to XI.

-This is my attempt of providing an up-to-date and easy to follow guide for creating Layout-IDs for the AppleALC kext to make audio work on a Hackintosh.
+This is my attempt of providing an up-to-date and easier(?) to follow guide for creating Layout-IDs for the AppleALC kext to make audio work on a Hackintosh.

 It is aimed at users for whom the existing Layout-IDs either do not work so they're forced to create one from scratch and for those who wish to modify an existing Layout-ID for other reasons.
 Maybe the Layout-ID in use was created for the same Codec but a different system/mainboard and causes issues or they want to add auxiliary inputs or outputs missing from the current Layout-ID in use.

+### The work that goes into creating a Layout-ID
+From a user's perspective, making audio work is a simple matter of entering the correct number of an ALC Layou-ID in the config.plist, save it and you're done.

+But once you are on the other side, trying to actually *create* a new Layout-ID this becomes a whooooole different story: you have to dump the audio Codec in Linux, you have to install a bunch of other tools, you have to convert data, you have to edit data inside various files, you have to configure Xcode to compile the kext, you have to add it to your EFI folder.
+Then you have to reboot to test it.
+Does it work?
+Of course not!
+Well, do it again… and reboot.
+Does it work?
+No?
+Do it again and again and again… and again… and again… Sounds like fun, right?!
+So now that you have been warned, we can begin – are you still sure you want to do this?

 ### How to use this guide
 - **Feel free to jump back and forth between chapters**! &rarr; The process of creating a Layout-ID for AppleALC is rather complex.
 It requires going back and forth between editing files and data, having various Apps and windows open at all times.
 Although this guide follows a linear structure that will get you from A to Z eventually, you probably will have to jump between chapters IV to IX more than once.